 Where should you mostly be looking when driving a car?
 Obviously, it is not inside your vehicle.
 Your eyes should be on the road most of the time.
-Any activity within your vehicle that unnecessarily takes your attention away from safely operating the car is a distraction.
+Any activity within your vehicle that unnecessarily takes your attention away from safely operating the car is in car distractions.

 Sadly, distracted driving is on the rise, not decline, thanks to technology and the gadgets it brings forth.
 In-car distraction significantly contributes towards fatal car crashes.